Theranos founder Elizabeth Holmes found guilty in landmark Silicon Valley fraud case

-The decision cements what multiple media investigations, podcasts and documentaries have highlighted over the past six years: that Holmes knowingly misled investors into thinking that her company’s blood-testing technology worked better than it really did.

-The jury decided to side with the government’s case, which laid out reams of evidence to support its allegations.

 “She chose fraud over business failure.
-She chose to be dishonest with investors and with patients,” prosecutor Jeff Schenk said in his closing statement.
+She chose to be dishonest with investors and with patients,” prosecutor Jeff Schenk said in his closing argument.

+Holmes faces the possibility of prison time over the convictions as each count carries a maximum sentence of 20 years, although a sentencing hearing had not been set at the time of the verdict.
+Holmes was not taken into custody Monday following the verdict, and a mistrial was likely to be declared over the three outstanding counts.

+“The guilty verdicts in this case reflect Ms. Holmes’s culpability in this large-scale investor fraud, and she must now face sentencing for her crimes,” said Stephanie Hinds, U.S. attorney for the Northern District of California.

 The trial opened a window into the secretive world of Silicon Valley start-ups, granting a rare peek into a place where CEOs rarely stand for trial and companies often skirt regulatory consequences.
 The industry is known for its “fake it until you make it” adage, which leads some founders to overhype their products.
 But Holmes’s story stood out as an oft-cited extreme example of that culture due to the high-profile investors she attracted and Theranos’s direct involvement in patient health care.

+“This is a significant win for the government,” said Robert Dugdale, a former federal prosecutor who is a partner at Kendall Brill & Kelly and specializes in white-collar defense work.
+“The investor counts she was convicted of were the most serious counts in the case.
+On top of that, the judge can take the other conduct charged in the case into account when Ms. Holmes is sentenced, regardless of the fact that the jury acquitted her of that conduct or did not return a verdict concerning that conduct in the government’s favor.”

 Theranos’s tabletop blood-testing device purported to be able to run hundreds of blood tests from just a few drops of finger pricked blood more cheaply and quickly.
 It also promised less pain than traditional blood draws taken from a patient’s arm and performed on traditional lab equipment.
-The company raised hundreds of millions of dollars from investors and inked deals with Walgreens and Safeway to test patient’s blood.
+The company raised hundreds of millions of dollars from investors and inked deals with Walgreens and Safeway to test patients’ blood.

 The downfall of Theranos, and Holmes with it, captivated people around the country when the company dissolved in 2018 after years of regulatory investigations and media scandals.

 In the years prior, Holmes had become a symbol of success of young female entrepreneurs in Silicon Valley.
-She sported black turtle necks drawing comparisons to Steve Jobs, and graced the covers of magazines.
+She sported black turtlenecks, drawing comparisons to Steve Jobs, and graced the covers of magazines.
 But her fall came as quickly as her rise.
-In 2015, the Wall Street Journal published an investigation into Theranos, unveiling a dysfunctional workplace and employees concerned about the reliability of blood test results.
+In 2015, the Wall Street Journal published an investigation into Theranos, unveiling a dysfunctional workplace and employees concerned about the reliability of blood-test results.

 The government filed charges against Holmes for allegedly misleading investors and patients about the capability of her company’s blood-testing device.
 She pleaded not guilty.

-Over the course of a three-month trial, prosecutors presented nearly 30 witnesses, including former employees, business partners and investors, to show that Theranos had significant issues within its labs, and that Holmes was aware of the problems.
+Over the course of a three-month trial, prosecutors presented nearly 30 witnesses, including former employees, business partners and investors, to show that Theranos had significant issues within its labs and that Holmes was aware of the problems.
 The company was relying on third-party lab machines, the prosecution said, and its own technology was functioning erratically.

 One former employee, Erika Cheung, told jurors how she tried to bring concerns with the quality of lab tests to managers at the company, only to feel sidelined.
-Theranos’s tests weren’t passing quality control checks, she said.
+Theranos’s tests weren’t passing quality-control checks, she said.

 “It was starting to get very uncomfortable and very stressful for me working at the company, and I was attempting to tell as many people as I could,” she said on the stand in September.